AkinoriTanaka-phys/DOT/README.md

 $ python excute_dot.py --gpu 0 --model SAGAN --transport dot --lr 0.01 --N_update 30 --showing_period 30
 ```

-executes latent space DOT by using SAGAN models by applying 30 times SGD with lr 0.01.
+executes latent space DOT by using `SAGAN` models by applying `30` times SGD with `lr 0.01`.
-The log of IS and FID will be written under scores/ every "showing_period" update by using 50000 samples.
+The log of IS and FID will be written under scores/ every `showing_period` update by using 50000 samples.

 ## 3. execute_dot_cond.py:
 The python script file execute conditional DOT.